 "The nation's long had a social contract with its troops that says we will send you to war, and when you come home we will care for you," Carter says.
 "There's been this gap; this population that's gone to war and earned the benefits of that social contract, but for whatever reason had these benefits taken away."

 Carter says vets who fall into that gap show up in high numbers among the homeless, drug and alcohol abusers and those with untreated PTSD.
 He says the longer they're left without help, the higher the cost to society.

 STEVE INSKEEP, HOST:

 QUIL LAWRENCE, BYLINE: Eric Highfill spent five years in the Navy, fixing airplanes for special operations forces.
-His discharge shows an Iraq's campaign medal, an Afghanistan campaign medal, a good conduct medal, that he's marksman with a pistol and sharpshooter with a rifle.
+His discharge shows an Iraq campaign medal, an Afghanistan campaign medal, a good conduct medal; that he's marksman with a pistol, and sharpshooter with a rifle.

-ERIC HIGHFILL: I deployed somewhere between nine and 11 times, six to eight weeks out, four to six weeks back, and it was a heavy rotation like that for a good three years.
+ERIC HIGHFILL: I had deployed somewhere between nine and 11 times; six to eight weeks out, four to six weeks back.
+And it was a heavy rotation like that for a good three years.

 BAILEY: There was incoming fire.
 The aircraft was taxiing.

 LAWRENCE: It was dark.
 There were incoming rockets, and too many wounded.
 Bailey was strapping down the patients as the plane took off.

 BAILEY: Then suddenly, the aircraft banked and changed altitude so hard that I flew across the cabin, hit my head on a side wall.